By J. L. Starkey

 The Muehleisen family was no exception to this tradition.
-Lee’s parents, Johann Friedriech (“Fred”) and Regina, had at least eight children, and six of the males were given the first name of Johann, including my third-great-grandfather, Conrad Muehleisen.
+Lee’s parents, Johann Friedriech and Regina, had at least eight children, and six of the males were given the first name of Johann, including my third-great-grandfather, Conrad Muehleisen.

 Born in March 1855, Lee was baptized Johann Gottlieb .
 Though he later legally changed his name to Lee, records can be found under listings for John, John G., John L., or Levy.
 Add to that the fact that Lee had a brother named George (the real John G. Muehleisen), and it is easy to see why German naming traditions wreak havoc with research!

-Based on earlier research, it appeared that Lee married twice (the first marriage ended in divorce in 1898) , and died leaving a widow named Ora .
+Based on earlier research, it appeared that Lee married twice .
+His first marriage ended in divorce in 1898, and he predeceased his second wife, Ora Eagan .
 A dedicated career man, he established a reputation as “one of the most artistic and best workmen in the United States” in the printing business .
 All in all, Lee lived a normal life with normal events…or did he?

 I thought so at first.
-It wasn’t until I researched the first divorce of his brother William that I began to question the timeline – and the events – of Lee’s life story.
+It wasn’t until I researched the first divorce of Lee’s brother William that I began to question the timeline – and the events – of Lee’s life story.